CaseyOgbevoen/GE1Assignment/README.md

 The camera moves forward at the same speed as the first visualiser, so that it seems to stay in the same place underneath the cube rows.

+I used the audio visualisation tutorials from class and from YouTube - (https://www.youtube.com/watch?v=5pmoP1ZOoNs&list=PL3POsQzaCw53p2tA6AWf7_AWgplskR0Vo) - and tried to expand on them to make something new fun to look at.

 ## I'm Most Proud Of
 The thing I'm most proud of about this assignment is how it looks.
 I was unsure I would get anything near a finished product, but I ended up actually enjoying watching the program run.